cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Type: _a, b, c, d_

-Coefficients of cubic polynomial function of part load ratio used to adjust energy input to part load conditions, in the compressor unloading part load region (1 $\ge$ plr $\ge$ _ahccMinUnldPlr_) as described above.
+Coefficients of cubic polynomial function of part load ratio used to adjust energy input to part load conditions, in the compressor unloading part load region (1 ≥ plr ≥ _ahccMinUnldPlr_) as described above.
 See discussion of polynomials in preceding paragraphs.

 This polynomial adjusts the full load energy input to part load, not the ratio of input to output, despite the "Eir" in its name.